dgraph-io/graphoverflow/syntax_changes.md

 I'm analyzing if I revive this project for a more current version of Dgraph. xD But I'll do it in my spare time.
 If anybody could help to debug, that would be cool.

-I'm thinking of changing this project to use the official JS client of Dgraph (DgraphJS), but as it is will work.
+I'm thinking of changing this project to use the official (well Dgraph-js is a working in progress - You can use it, there are only conflicts to solve.
+Create a Fake user first if you do not want to generate an RDF as the README tells - go to the branch "test-Dgraph-v1.0.6" to se it) JS client of Dgraph (DgraphJS), but as it is will work.
 Any help is welcome.

 ** This text is not just about syntax, there are other things I want to explain.